oreineke/MoneyMoney-Cryptocurrencies/README.md

 This extension does *not* collect or share any kind of data.

-The only external connect this extension will make is to a kraken.com webservice to query the current prices for *all* available cryptocurrencies in the fiat currencies you use (during a refresh of your securities account).
+The only external connect this extension will make is to a public kraken.com webservice to query the latest price for the cryptocurrencies you entered in the fiat currencies you use (during a refresh of your securities account).

-This extension will *not* leak the kind or amount of cryptocurrencies you own to Kraken!
+This extension will *not* leak the amount of cryptocurrencies you own, or the price you bought them at, to Kraken!

 ## Installation
 1. Download the file [Cryptocurrencies.lua](https://github.com/oreineke/MoneyMoney-Cryptocurrencies/releases/download/Current/Cryptocurrencies.lua).